-We have entered into employment agreements with each of our named executive officers, effective as of the date of our initial public offering.
-We believe that the protections contained in these employment agreements help to ensure the day-to-day stability necessary to our executives to enable them to properly focus their attention on their duties and responsibilities with the Company and will provide security with regard to some of the most uncertain events relating to continued employment, thereby limiting concern and uncertainty and promoting productivity.
+We have entered into restated employment agreements with each of our named executive officers, effective as of March 25, 2014.
+We believe that the protections contained in these restated employment agreements help to ensure the day-to-day stability necessary to our named executive officers to enable them to properly focus their attention on their duties and responsibilities with the Company and will provide security with regard to some of the most uncertain events relating to continued employment, thereby limiting concern and uncertainty and promoting productivity.
 The following is a summary of the material terms of the agreements.

-Under the agreements, Messrs.
-Rady and Chamberlain report directly to the Board, while the other executives report to our President and Chief Executive Officer.
-The initial term of the employment agreements will end on the third anniversary of the closing of our initial public offering in January 2014.
-On that date and on each subsequent anniversary of that date, the term of the employment agreements will automatically be extended for successive one year periods, unless earlier terminated.
+Under the restated employment agreements, Messrs.
+Rady and Chamberlain report directly to the Board, while the other executives report to Mr. Chamberlain, our Chief Executive Officer and President.
+The initial term of the restated employment agreements will end on March 25, 2015.
+On that date and on each subsequent anniversary of that date, the term of the restated employment agreements will automatically be extended for successive one year periods, unless earlier terminated.
 Pursuant to Messrs.
-Rady and Chamberlain's employment agreements, during the terms of their employment, we will nominate each for election as a director.
+Rady and Chamberlain's restated employment agreements, during the terms of their employment, we will nominate each for election as a director.

-Under the employment agreements, the named executive officers receive initial annual base salaries in the amounts reflected in the "Summary Compensation Table" above, which are subject to increase at the discretion of our Compensation Committee.
-In addition, the named executive officers will each be eligible to receive an annual cash performance bonus, the amount of which will be determined, for all named executive officers except for Mr. Rady based on the attainment of performance criteria established by our Compensation Committee.
-The target bonuses for the named executive officers (other than Mr. Rady) are set forth above under "- Elements of Executive Officer Compensation - Cash Bonuses."
-In connection with entering into the employment agreements, each of our named executive officers (other than Mr. Rady) was also granted a "founders" award of restricted shares of our common stock as described above under "- Elements of Executive Officer Compensation - Equity Awards."
+Under the restated employment agreements, the named executive officers will receive annual base salaries in the amounts reflected above, which are subject to increase at the discretion of our Compensation Committee.
+In addition, the named executive officers will each be eligible to receive an annual cash performance bonus, the amount of which will be determined for all named executive officers based on the attainment of objective and subjective performance criteria established by our Compensation Committee pursuant to our incentive cash bonus plan described above.
+The target bonuses for the named executive officers are set forth above.
+Mr. Rady does not currently participate in our incentive cash bonus plan, however he is eligible to receive a cash bonus entirely at the discretion of our Compensation Committee each year.
 In addition, the named executive officers are eligible to participate in customary health, welfare and fringe benefit plans, and will accrue up to five weeks of paid vacation per year.